JohnDevitt/translate-on-site/README.md

-###Translate on Site is webExtension for automatically translating websites on load.
+### Translate on Site is webExtension for automatically translating websites on load 🌐🌎🌍🌏🗺

-#Configuring AWS
+# Configuring AWS

 This web extension uses AWS Translate for machine translation, as well as AWS Cognito to provide **unauthenticated access** to AWS Translate.
 As Such both of these services need to be configured before running the app.
 Below are steps I followed to set this up(largely based on [this](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/getting-started-browser.html) guide).

-###Step 1: Create an Amazon Cognito Identity Pool
+### Step 1: Create an Amazon Cognito Identity Pool

 Firstly, an Amazon Cognito identity pool to provide unauthenticated access to the Amazon Translate service needs to be created.
 Creating an identity pool also creates two IAM roles, one to support users authenticated by an identity provider and the other to support unauthenticated guest users.

 For now, only the unauthenticated user role will be used.
 Authenticated users may be added later.

-###To create an Amazon Cognito identity pool
+### To create an Amazon Cognito identity pool

 1. Sign in to the AWS Management Console and open the Amazon Cognito console at [https://console.aws.amazon.com/cognito/](https://console.aws.amazon.com/cognito/).